komkmm/komkmm.io/Machine Learning/cs231n/Lec 13.md

 * Generate image pixels starting from corner using RNN(LSTM) or CNN

 ## Variational Autoencoder(VAE)
-> Probabilistic spin on autoencoders
+> Probabilistic spin on autoencoders => sample from the model to generate data

 ### Autoencoder(background)
 > Unsupervised approach for learning a lower-dimensional feature representation from unlabeled training data